 If I need money to pay for my tuition, books, or other expenses, can I get help?
 The Financial Aid office staff may be able to help you.
 PHCC participates in a number of financial aid programs that provide grants and alternative loans to students with financial need.
 A number of scholarships that provide assistance to qualified students and work-study jobs may also be available.
 Veteran's benefits are available to those students who meet the requirements.
 Summaries of various financial aid opportunities are shown on pages 19-26 and in other financial aid brochures available in that office.
-If you need assistance or to find out more about these programs, contact the Financial Aid staff located in the Walker building.is offered on-line format.
-The on-line orientation.
+If you need assistance or to find out more about these programs, contact the Financial Aid staff located in Walker Fine Arts.